ONSdigital/rdsa-utils/branch_and_deploy_guide/branch_and_deploy_guide.md

 ## Overview

-Our branching strategy is designed to facilitate continuous integration and smooth transitions between development, testing, and production stages.
+Our branching strategy is designed to support Continuous Integration and Continuous Deployment, ensuring smooth transitions between development, testing, and production.

+This framework aims to maintain a stable codebase and streamline collaboration, by separating in-progress work from production-ready content.

+The goal is to streamline our workflow, making it easier to integrate new features, fix bugs, and release updates promptly.

 ## Branches